soborg/travToAnki/README.md

 # Limitations

-Only supports character cards.
-No current support for sentence or prop cards or other cards, such as TPV, MSLK, Pronunciation Mastery, etc.
+Only supports character and sentence cards.
+No current support for prop cards or other cards, such as TPV, MSLK, Pronunciation Mastery, etc.

-Sentence and props may come later.

-TPV/MSLK/etc. may come even later.
+Props/TPV/MSLK/etc. may come later.

 # Installation